 Please keep in mind that it is critical for the works to have some level of error control.

-To put it another way, youngsters must be able to determine if their work has been completed correctly or incorrectly.
+To put it another way, youngsters determine if their work is correct or incorrect.

 Even printable Montessori materials should have the control of error.